Teacher Candidate & Intern Resources

 Course Registration & Timetable

 You are responsible to register for the required coursework for each session during the appropriate registration period.
-Registration dates and time are displayed in the SSC two weeks prior to registration.
+You will receive an email about two weeks before your registration opens to let you know the time and date are available.
 You must pay the registration deposit prior to the registration date and time.

 Questions?
 See the Registration Guide for more information, or contact Academic Advising.